Landau (carriage): Landaulet

+State coaches

+Numerous countries have used landaus as their state coach.
+Some reside in museums and others have been meticulously maintained and are still used in parades and ceremonies.
+Landaus used as state coaches were often constructed with a removable driver's seat so they could be guided by postilion (riders) instead of a coachman.

 Canada

 The monarch of Canada has a state landau available in Ottawa for ceremonial processions from Rideau Hall to Parliament Hill.
 The State Landau was given to Canada in 1911 and was formerly used by the Governor General of Australia.

 For the King's Plate in Toronto, the monarch and the royal family have a private landau owned by the Ontario Jockey Club and gift from E.P.
 Taylor.

 Japan

 A number of horse-drawn carriages, known in Japan as zagyoshiki, are maintained by the Imperial household and regularly used when new ambassadors present their credentials to the emperor as well as for royal weddings and coronations.